GRANTS FOR ARTS PROJECTS: Arts Education Collective Impact Grants

 - Programming: Activities support the implementation of the strategic plan.
 Programming may include convening partners, stakeholders, services to students, professional development, and evaluation.

 Collective Impact projects are multi-year, ongoing, initiatives.
-Specify in the application which phase(s) of the project are included in the request for National Endowment for the Arts funding.
+Specify in the application which phase(s) of the project are included in the request for NEA funding.
 All phases of a project – data, cross-sector partnerships, planning, shared measurement and programming -- are eligible for support.

 If the collective impact project is part of a larger, ongoing, system-wide effort to benefit students and communities, indicate that in your application.